cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 - When `s` comes _into_ scope, it is valid.
 - It remains valid until it goes _out of_ scope.

 At this point, the relationship between scopes and when variables are valid is similar to that in other programming languages.
-Now we’ll build on top of this understanding by using the `Array` type we introduced in the [previous "Arrays" chapter][array].
+Now we’ll build on top of this understanding by using the `Array` type we introduced in the previous ["Arrays"][array] chapter.

 [array]: ./ch03-01-arrays.md